 - The New Zealand Dollar/US Dollar (NZD/USD)

-However, many spread betting platforms will let you bet on the price movement of 60 or more currency pairs.
+However, many spread betting companies will let you bet on the price movement of 60 or more currency pairs.

 Do spread betting brokers charge fees for trades?